sajid-khan-js/terragrunt-demo/life-without/README.md

   places (`backend.tfvars` and `terraform.tfvars`), and there's still necessary boilerplate for each deployment (e.g. `outputs.tf`).
 You could go super aggressive with symlinks and centralise other things e.g. the provider block, outputs.tf.
-Although we want environments to be uniform (à la the 12 Factor App), I think it's prudent to have some flexibility available in each environment, otherwise, you might be nudging people towards manual changes in the console when experimenting, because your infra as code setup is too restrictive
+However, we do want environments to be uniform (à la the 12 Factor App), but I think it's prudent to have some flexibility available in each environment, otherwise, you might be nudging people towards manual changes in the console when experimenting, because your infra as code setup is too restrictive

 ## State

-- Even with the partial state configuration, you still need to remember to update the "key" (i.e. the path to your statefile in your bucket).
-What happens if you copy and paste the VPC config to your EKS folder (to use it as a starting point), but forget to update that key, thus overwriting your VPC statefile? `terraform import` will help you salvage that situation, but any workflow/process that relies on a human to remember things is doomed.
+Even with the partial state configuration, you still need to remember to update the "key" (i.e. the path to your statefile in your bucket).
+What happens if you copy and paste the VPC terraform config to your EKS folder (to use it as a starting point), but forget to update that key, thus overwriting your VPC statefile? `terraform import` or having versioning enabled on your bucket will help you salvage that situation, but any workflow/process that relies on a human to remember things is doomed.

+## Provider

+Since my AWS provider config was simple (just need to specify the region) I've just baked it into every file.
+But what if I had a more complex structure?
+You could bake something into your modules and pass in variables, but that makes your modules less flexible i.e. they might work for you team's workflow but another team might struggle to consume them.

 ## Dependencies